gleanerio/gleaner/README.md

 Gleaner is the index builder for Project 418.
 It is composed of two main elements.

-The Summoner, which uses sitemap files to access and parse facility resources pages.
+*The Summoner*, which uses site map files to access and parse facility resources pages.
 Summoner places the results of these calls into a S3 API compliant storage.

-The Miller, which takes the JSON-LD documents pulled and stored by summoner and runs them through various millers.
+*The Miller*, which takes the JSON-LD documents pulled and stored by summoner and runs them through various millers.
 These millers can do various things.
 The current millers are: